 Fill the Bag

-Start by putting your candy or treats in the bottom of the bag.
-Only fill it about halfway or the bag will be too heavy.
-Over the top of the treats, crumple up some extra tissue paper to give the top half of the bag some shape.Continue to 4 of 14 below.
+Start by putting your candy or other treats in the bottom of the bag.
+Only fill it about halfway, or the bag will be too heavy.
+Over the top of the treats, add some loosely crumpled tissue paper to give the top half of the bag some shape.

-Cut a piece of tissue paper that's about two inches wider on all sides than the base of the bag.
-Spread glue stick all over the tissue paper to adhere it to the bag.Continue to 6 of 14 below.
+Cut a piece of tissue paper that's about 2 inches wider on all sides than the base of the bag.
+Then, spread glue from the glue stick all over the tissue paper.

-Wrap the Base
+Wrap the Base in Tissue Paper

-Cut Paper Strips
+Cut Tissue Paper Strips

-Stack a few pieces of tissue paper on one another so that all of the edges are aligned.
-Fold them in half, then half again in the same direction, and then a third time.
-Then cut this into strips of paper that are about 2" wide.
-You should end up with lots of 2" strips of paper folded over each other.Continue to 8 of 14 below.
+Stack a few pieces of tissue paper on top of one another so that all of the edges are aligned.
+Fold them in half, then in half again in the same direction, and then in half for a third time.
+Next, cut the folded paper into strips that are about 2 inches wide.
+You should end up with lots of 2-inch strips of paper folded over each other.
+Don't unfold them yet.

 Fringe the Paper

-Use your scissors to create fringe along one edge of each folded clump of paper.
-Fringe approximately 1" of paper, and leave 1" uncut.Continue to 9 of 14 below.
+Use your scissors to create fringe along one edge of each folded stack of paper strips.
+Fringe approximately 1 inch of paper, and leave 1 inch uncut.

 Add More Layers of Tissue Paper With Fringe

-Continue attaching tissue paper to the bag in the same manner, overlapping layers of fringe so that the uncut portion of each strip is hidden.
-Wrap the bag in this way until you reach the top.Continue to 12 of 14 below.
+Continue attaching tissue paper to the bag in the same manner, overlapping layers of fringe so the uncut portion of each strip is hidden.
+Wrap the bag in this way until you reach the top.

-String it Up
+String Up the Bag

-Cut a length of twine or thin rope and weave it through the holes you punched in the bag.
+Cut a length of twine or thin rope, and weave it through the holes you punched in the bag.
 The amount of twine or rope you'll need depends on how high you'll be hanging the piñata.
-Then, tie up the piñata wherever you'd like.Continue to 14 of 14 below.
+Then, tie up the piñata wherever you'd like.

 Time to party!
-This piñata breaks open a little differently than a traditional one, but it's just as fun!
-Once the goodies come flying out be prepared to fight for your share.
+This piñata breaks open a little differently than a traditional one, but it's just as fun.
+Once the goodies come flying out, be prepared to fight for your share.